merokudao/meroku/README.md

 ![MerokuDAO](./img/logoBIG.jpeg)

 Meroku is the world's first community-owned omnichain dapp store.
 We are trying to remove redundant costs which exist in web2 (eg. cloud hosting ) and centralised authorities who control access and define their own rules to stop dapp developers from innovating.
 We feel the future will be self-hosted dapp stores with complete transparency.
 This framework is the start of that journey, please join us and help create a more open and secure web3.

 Please note: We don't have a website or any token.
 This repo is only official spot.

 ## Benefits:

 - It allows you (the user) to install and run dApps locally.
 Complete trust and security + self hosting.
 - It allows you (the developer of dApp) to distribute it to a huge audience without hosting anywhere.

 # Prerequisites

-Docker Desktop is required.
+1. Docker Desktop is required.
 [Install Docker Desktop](https://www.docker.com/products/docker-desktop/)
+2. `nvm` or node version 17 or more.

 # Usage (for users)

+## Installation

+1. Clone the repo `git clone https://github.com/merokudao/meroku.git`
+2. Update the `.env` file.
+In this file, update the variable `HOSTING_DIR=/workspace/hosting_dir/` to a location on your local filesystem.
+This location is used to by Meroku for internal purposes.

 ## Add an app